Birch Aquarium: Exhibits

+Adam R. Scripps Living Seas Gallery

+Adam R. Scripps Living Seas Gallery opened to the public on May 22, 2025.
+Living Seas, which replaces the aquarium’s much-loved Hall of Fishes, invites guests to explore the wonders of our ocean planet on an unforgettable, immersive journey to uncover the splendor of the Pacific.
+It is the largest capital project in the history of the aquarium.

+In Living Seas, guests can venture into the hidden world of the Giant Pacific Octopus, experience life under the pier in a Scripps Pier habitat that offers an up-close view of life on the pilings and peer into an Open Ocean habitat featuring schooling fish and the aquarium’s popular rescued Loggerhead Sea Turtle.
+A stunning Tropical Coral habitat — more than four times the size of the previous one — captivates the eye, while Tropical Mangrove roots appear to grow organically from the gallery walls.
+This vibrant new space brings the Pacific Ocean to life in unexpected and inspiring ways.

 Hall of Fishes

-Hall of Fishes features more than 60 tanks of Pacific fishes and invertebrates.
-The path along the Hall of Fishes follows the currents of the North Pacific Gyre, starting with tanks inspired by the Pacific Northwest, then tanks with organisms from California, followed by tanks with organisms from Mexico and Baja California, ending with tanks inspired by the Indo-Pacific.
-The largest habitat is a 70000 gal kelp forest tank.
-The tank can be viewed live online through the Kelp Cam.
+Hall of Fishes featured more than 60 tanks of Pacific fishes and invertebrates.
+The path along the Hall of Fishes followed the currents of the North Pacific Gyre, starting with tanks inspired by the Pacific Northwest, then tanks with organisms from California, followed by tanks with organisms from Mexico and Baja California, ending with tanks inspired by the Indo-Pacific.
+The largest habitat was a 70000 gal kelp forest habitat that is now part of Living Seas.
+The habitat can be viewed live online through the Kelp Cam.
+The Hall of Fishes was closed in September, 2024 for renovations and the development of a new attraction, called Living Seas.

-ElasmoBeach

-Just past the Boundless Energy courtyard, is ElasmoBeach.
-ElasmoBeach is a sandy bottomed outside tank based on the sea floor of La Jolla.
-This tank features various sharks and rays, including leopard sharks and pacific angelsharks.

 Tide-Pool Plaza

 Tide-Pool Plaza features three living tide pools where visitors can touch and learn about tide-pool animals with docents.
 Windows in the habitats provide up-close views of starfish, hermit crabs, sea cucumbers, lobsters, and other animals local to San Diego's tide pools.
 The tide pool overlooks La Jolla and the Pacific Ocean.